Lucy-Forrest-Lab/AlignMe/Intro.md

 # Introduction to AlignMe

 AlignMe is a program that allows the user to perform pair-wise alignments for
-- two sequences
+- two sequences,
-- two multiple sequence alignments
+- two multiple sequence alignments, or
-- two profiles
+- two profiles.

 The similarity (*Sim(i,j)*) between two amino acids (*i* and *j*) may be measured by their evolutionary relationship in terms of a substitution